Skip to main content

 How Genie uses value dictionaries

-Genie uses your prompt, relevant table metadata and values, errors, as well as input code or queries when generating a response.
+Genie uses your prompt, relevant table metadata and values, errors, and input code or queries when generating a response.
 If Genie uses a column with a value dictionary, the stored values help it to interpret prompts more accurately and generate better SQL.
-Value dictionaries improve Genie’s accuracy, but they work best alongside clear instructions and example queries.
+Value dictionaries improve Genie's accuracy but work best alongside clear example queries and instructions.
 See Curate an effective Genie space for more guidance.